alexiaDorm/master-thesis/src/data_processing/README.md

 4. Get the sequences for each peaks

-5. Sample background regions from genome with same GC content distribution as peaks
+5. Create potential background regions by binning genome and computing the GC content of each sequence

-6. Get the sequences of the background regions
+6. GC match each peak to background region

 7. Compute the total number of reads per pseudo-bulk for normalization purpose